Oktopost/oyster/docs/Module/LoadSequence.md

 ## 9. Invoke (**L1**, **L2**).postLoad()

-The postLoad methods invoked on all mounted modules.
+The postLoad methods is invoked on all mounted modules.

 ```js
 l1.postLoad();